 What to Wear to Work for a Real Estate Job

-Are you starting your new career as a real estate agent and not sure what to wear to work?
+As you begin a new career as a real estate agent you may not be sure what to wear to work.
 Dressing in an appropriate manner is important for almost any job in which you work with clients in a professional setting.
 What you wear to your real estate job may vary depending on what you plan to accomplish that day and where you will be working, but you should always dress in a neat, clean, and professional manner.

 The way you dress may depend a lot on the area where you work.
 If you work in a larger metropolitan area, you’ll want to dress in more formal business attire on a daily basis, compared to working in a small rural town, where you may dress in a more relaxed fashion.

 For example, in a highly visible position in a larger city, you’ll need to dress the part even if you have a light schedule.
 Although you may not be meeting with any clients on a particular day, your colleagues may be, and it's important for the entire staff to project a competent but conservative image.

 For realtors in smaller towns and in locations that are vacation destinations, more casual attire is appropriate.
 Dressing too “professionally” may be off-putting in some areas – you may not want to show farmland while dressed in professional attire.
 If you’re not sure how much to dress up, you can ask your new boss or check around with other people who work in the same area.